Congress Will Consider Student-Loan Deferrals for Victims of Sexual Violence

 Attorney Ryan Thompson reacts to court’s lack of concern for OCR’s blogging guidance

-TIMES UNION, October 26, 2020 — A federal judge has blocked Rensselaer Polytechnic Institute from proceeding with a campus sexual misconduct hearing, ruling that the Troy university must decide the case using Title IX procedures enacted over the summer by U.S. Education Secretary Betsy Devos.
+TIMES UNION — A federal judge has blocked Rensselaer Polytechnic Institute from proceeding with a campus sexual misconduct hearing, ruling that the Troy university must decide the case using Title IX procedures enacted over the summer by U.S. Education Secretary Betsy Devos.

 […]